-We seek out a range of approaches to reflection, learning, and evaluation while challenging top-down, monitoring approaches to evaluation.
-The cross-disciplinary lens and diverse lived experiences we and those we partner with bring to the table ground us and drive our practice.
-For us, the distinction between professional and personal is a false dichotomy, informed in part by our belief that the personal is political, which means that there is no way to disentangle our personal experiences from systems of oppression.
-This also means that our personal experiences reflect the sociopolitical structures in which we operate, and our lived experiences shape and guide our politics and professional practice.
+We use a range of approaches to change strategy, thought partnership, facilitation, coaching, and evaluation.
+And we strive to challenge top-down, carceral, capitalistic, and colonialist practices.
+The cross-disciplinary lens and diverse lived experiences that we and those we partner with bring to the table ground us and drive our practice.
+The distinction between professional and personal is a false dichotomy.
+We believe that the personal is political.
+This means that there is no way to disentangle our personal experiences from systems of oppression.
+This also means that our personal experiences reflect the sociopolitical structures in which we live.
+Our lived experiences shape and guide our politics and how we move through the world.

 Holistic and Contextually Grounded: